 Doctor of Athletic Training

-This program is offered online with synchronous class discussions, chat rooms and video meetings, as well as asynchronous course activities.
+This program is offered entirely online with a combination of synchronous components (web conference-based, live class discussions; chat rooms; and video meetings) and asynchronous components (discussion boards and other assignments that students complete on their own time).
 All DAT core classes meet online on Monday nights from 7 to 9 p.m.
-EST. This format allows collaboration and networking among students, faculty and guest speakers.
+Eastern time.
+This format fosters collaboration and networking among students, faculty and guest speakers.

 Students will complete the 36-credit program in two years, including summers.
 Class formats include both six- and 15-week sessions.